 After drinking for a while, it’s into the bathroom.
 Now comes the cleaning out of everything that’s left inside.
-My little girl-cat was sympathetic, and hung out in the bathroom with me for most of the evening.
+My little cat Trouble was sympathetic; she hung out in the bathroom with me for most of the evening.
 If you’ve tried to chill your prep liquids to make them more palatable, then you’ll be shivering all the while as well.
 The evening before the procedure is, by far, the worst part of the whole thing.

 Next morning, really early, it’s off to the hospital/clinic/office where you’re having the procedure done.
-A little paperwork, maybe a payment, and then it’s time to take off your undershorts, throw on a classy hospital gown, have a pregnancy test if you’re a female (they will never, EVER not do this, even if it’s fun ladytimes that day), get an IV inserted, and lay around for a while.
+A little paperwork, maybe a payment, and then it’s time to take off your undershorts, throw on a classy hospital gown, have a pregnancy test if you’re a woman (they will never, EVER not do this, even if it’s a period day), get an IV inserted, and lie around for a while.

 My doctor is always late.
 For office visits, I always expect to sit in the waiting room for an hour and a half after my appointment time.
 For this procedure, first thing in the morning, I was wheeled into the actual action room 50 minutes late.
 Ugh.

-The doctor came by afterward, chastised me for my sub-par prep (I warned him in advance that I wasn’t able to finish the Suprep, what with the gagging and crying), and reported that everything looks generally OK.
-He took some biopsies, and I go in to visit him in two weeks (where I’ll wait 90 minutes in the outer chamber first) to get a full rundown.
+The doctor came by afterward, chastised me for my sub-par prep (I’d warned him in advance that I wasn’t able to finish the Suprep, what with the gagging and crying), and reported that everything looked generally OK.
+He took some biopsies, and I go in to visit him in two weeks (where I’ll wait 90+ minutes in the outer chamber first) to get a full rundown.